duguimaraes/power-bi-analytics-portfolio/sso-traffic-blitz/README.md

 ## 📂 Data & Queries

-This project includes inspection records structured for analysis, covering:
+This project includes SQL query consolidated in `queries.sql`, responsible for:

 * Driver and vehicle inspection data
 * Compliance and non-compliance classification by safety item